-C - Conversion Syllabus.
-The syllabus provided for aircrewmen converting from one model aircraft to another within the specific aircraft type (i.e., CH-46 to CH-53 or F-4 to F/A-18).

-F - Full Syllabus.
-The standard instruction prescribed for newly designated aircrewmen to become full-combat qualified (sometimes referred to as the first tour or replacement aircrew (RAC) syllabus).

-R - Refresher Training.
+- C Conversion Syllabus.
+The syllabus provided for aircrewmen converting from one model aircraft to another within the specific aircraft type (i.e., CH-46 to CH-53 or F-4 to F/A-18). - F Full Syllabus.
+The standard instruction prescribed for newly designated aircrewmen to become full-combat qualified (sometimes referred to as the first tour or replacement aircrew (RAC) syllabus). - R Refresher Training.
 The syllabus to be flown by aircrewmen who have not flown the model aircraft in which refresher training is to be conducted within the previous 12 months.
-Refresher programs to be flown by aircrewmen with differing backgrounds and assignments are outlined within MCO P3500.14 (Training and Readiness Manual, Vol. 1, Admin.).

-T - Transition Syllabus.
+Refresher programs to be flown by aircrewmen with differing backgrounds and assignments are outlined within MCO 3500.14 (Training and Readiness Manual, Vol. 1, Admin.) and/or NAVMC 3500.14 (as applicable). - T Transition Syllabus.
 Syllabus instruction designed for aircrewmen changing aircraft types.
 Tactical jet, helicopter, fixed-wing transport, fixed-wing observation, and V/STOL attack are the Marine Corps aircraft types.